cforlando/cforlando.github.io/index.md

 <ul id="upcoming-meetup-events"></ul><!--- This is programatically filled. -->

+We're not all talk.
+Maybe you just want to jump straight to the code.

 Some projects so far
 ====================

-We have some neat projects.
-Here are some examples.

-...
+We have some neat projects, spanning topics like pet adoption, bicycling, walking tours, road closures, and public health and vaccination.

 Check out [all of our code](https://github.com/cforlando/) and [the data we've accumulated](https://brigades.opendatanetwork.com/brigade?brigade=Code%20for%20Orlando).